psyked/bootstrapvalidator/README.md

 ## Build

-BootstrapValidate uses [grunt](http://gruntjs.com) to simplify building process.
+BootstrapValidator uses [grunt](http://gruntjs.com) to simplify building process.

-From the BootstrapValidate root directory, execute the following commands to install the dependent packages (the administrator permission might be required):
+From the BootstrapValidator root directory, execute the following commands to install the dependent packages (the administrator permission might be required):

 ```bash
 $ npm install grunt --save-dev